-So, there are so many different options within the direct vs. indirect argument itself.
-I will tell you upfront that I have a strong bias toward using multiple channels—both direct and indirect—if at all possible.
-It’s always been my opinion that this is usually the best way of achieving the highest total return on the high product development investments that are typical in the technology industry.
+So, there are so many different options within the direct vs. indirect argument itself!
+I have a strong bias toward using multiple channels—both direct and indirect—if at all possible.
+It’s always been my opinion that this is usually the best way of achieving the highest total return on the high IP investments typical in the technology industry.
 But that’s a general rule and one that won’t always hold up in individual cases.
-Let’s take a look at some of the things a company should consider in formulating a direct vs. indirect sales and marketing strategy.
+Let’s take a look at some of the things a company should consider in formulating a direct or indirect sales strategy.

 If there is what I would term a “medium” level of complexity to the product, this often lends itself to the utilization of VAR and System Integration partners.
-This class of partners is attracted to products that allow them to bill high value configuration, customization and service hours, which is really how they make their money.
-As a result they are motivated to sell this type of product (to the extend that VARs really will “sell” a product at all–a much longer discussion).
-The key here is that the product isn’t so complex that the partners can’t be reasonably trained on the product to enable the delivery of these services somewhat independently in the field, with a minimum level of hand-holding by the vendor after an initial training period.
+This class of partners is attracted to products that allow them to bill high-value configuration, customization, and service hours.
+This is how high-end channel partners make their money.
+As a result, they are motivated to sell this type of complex product. to the extent that VARs really will “sell” a product at all, a much longer discussion.
+The key here is that the product isn’t so complex that the partners can’t be reasonably trained on the product to enable the delivery of these services somewhat independently in the field.
+They must be able to deliver these services with a minimum level of hand-holding by the vendor after initial training.

-How High is the Product Price?
+How high is the product price?

 A high price can lead you in two different directions: Direct-only, or to a VAR/Systems Integration distribution strategy.
 If you’re selling an Enterprise Software Product into a narrow niche with an average deal size of $2M, you’re probably going to end up selling the product directly.
-If, however, you are selling a $5K-100K average sized deal, and the addressable market is a bit larger and more well-defined, it’s very possible that the VAR/Integrator channel may provide real leverage.
+If, however, you are selling a $5K-100K average-sized deal, and the addressable market is a bit larger and less well-defined, the VAR/Integrator channel may provide real leverage.